 Step 12: Sand the whole surface with medium grit sandpaper, as in the image.
 Use circular moves and even out the surface, if you want to obtain a professional result.

 Thank you for reading our article about how to fix a small hole in drywall and we recommend you check out the rest of our projects.
-Don’t forget to share our projects with your friends, by using the social media widgets.
+Don’t forget to SHARE and LIKE our projects with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.